-Cultural Competence
+Multicultural Competence

 Psychologists must be competent in the evaluation of individuals across diverse populations, including gender, age, ethnicity, language, sexual orientation, disability, religious orientation, and other cultural dimensions.
-Cultural competence includes an awareness and understanding of how the candidate's cultural background can influence his/her responses.
-For example, norms for behaviors such as making eye contact and shaking hands can vary across cultures, as can a reluctance to admit failings, reliance on family members, and fear of government authorities.
+Multicultural competence includes an awareness and understanding of how the candidate's cultural background can influence their responses.
+For example, norms for behaviors such as making eye contact and shaking hands can vary across cultures, as can a reluctance to admit failings, reliance on family members, and mistrust of government authorities.
 It is incumbent on the psychologist to consider these responses and behaviors in the context of the candidate's cultural identity.
+See Chapter 3 for further discussion of Multicultural Competence.